-If you are interested in transferring to a fouryear school, see the Hospitality and Tourism Management Program on page 82.
+If you are interested in transferring to a fouryear school, see the Hospitality and Tourism Management Program.
 You should also speak with a counselor or your academic advisor.

 An advisor will help you make necessary changes to the recommended sequences.